ZakaHaceCosas/Naptua/README.md

 > [!WARNING]
 > TERRIBLE CODE WARNING

-A browser made for Windows with exclusive developer tools such as built-in documentation, Naptua RawInspect, and Naptua Deproin!
+A WebX browser made for Windows with exclusive developer tools such as built-in documentation, Naptua RawInspect, and Naptua Deproin!

 ### PROS and CONS of NAPTUA